MatMoore/notes/conference-notes/staffplus-2021/README.md

 - [SRE Apprentives](https://www.infoq.com/podcasts/sre-apprentices/)

 ### Contrast with Hyperspecialist
-Staffplus is not a hyperspecialist.
+A StaffPlus role is not a hyperspecialist.
 It's more of a senior generalist role.

-Anecodotally hyperspecialist is still a possible career path but it seems to be less in demand these days.
+Anecodotally, hyperspecialist is still a possible career path but it seems to be less in demand these days.

 If you specialise in multiple technical skills you can still act as a bridge between roles.